Free Things to Do in Nashville TN: How to Have a Blast in Music City for Free?

 Visitors can take their time exploring the 11 acres dedicated to the state’s fascinating history, geography, culture, and musical heritage.
 Stop for a selfie in front of the impressive Rivers of Tennessee Fountains, or try to identify native plant species that pepper the planters along the Walkway of Counties.

-Relish a laid-back hike when you complete the almost 1-mile paved Bicentennial Trail or check out free events offered throughout the year such as ranger-led guided tours.
+Relish a laid-back hike when you complete the almost 1-mile paved Bicentennial Trail.
+Or, if you’re looking for free events in Nashville today, check out free events offered throughout the year such as ranger-led guided tours.

 Visitors and locals alike intermingle here as they meander through a 24,000-square-foot garden center, a culinary incubation center, and an international food hall.
 Strike up a conversation with a local beef farmer or partake in the greenery and gimmicks of a Turnip Green Festival.